pwr-ai/ai-department-website/content/en/project/scikit-multilearn/index.md

 ---
-title: 'scikit-multilearn - A Python library for Multi-Label Classification'
+title: 'scikit-multilearn'
-summary: 'scikit-multilearn is a Python library for performing multi-label classification compatible with the scikit-learn ecosystem.'
+summary: 'A Python library for performing multi-label classification compatible with the scikit-learn ecosystem.'
 tags:
 - "multi-label classification"
 - "python library"